 - Complete 120 hours of hands-on clinician training with an approved NAWCO preceptor.

-- Work full time (40-hours per week) for two years or part time for four years in an approved profession with ongoing, active involvement in caring for patients with wounds.
+- Work full-time (40 hours per week) for two years or part-time for four years in an approved profession with ongoing, active involvement in caring for patients with wounds.

 Wound care training also helps organizations avoid legal and financial risks.
 Approximately 2.5 million people develop pressure injuries every year, which can result in costs of $150,000 for each patient.
 Because pressure injuries are often acquired in healthcare settings and deemed avoidable, about 17,000 lawsuits are filed each year over these types of wounds.
-WCC nurses learn how to prevent, assess, and treat a wide variety of wounds—including pressure injuries—to improve patient outcomes and reduce financial penalties.
+WCC nurses learn how to prevent, assess, and treat a wide variety of wounds, including pressure injuries, to improve patient outcomes and reduce financial penalties.

 To become a WCC nurse, a healthcare professional must fulfill at least one of the following NAWCO educational requirements: